wp-plugins/admin-post-navigation/readme.txt

 == Changelog ==

+= 1.7 =
+* Add support for localization
+* Change to use post type label instead of post type name, when possible, in link title attribute
+* Change to use larr and rarr characters to denote direction of navigation
+* Enhanced styling of navigation links
+* Hook 'admin_enqueue_scripts' action instead of 'admin_head' to output CSS
+* Hook 'load-post.php' to add actions for the post.php page rather than using $pagenow
+* Add version() to return plugin version
+* Add register_post_page_hooks()
+* Remove admin_init() and hook 'do_meta_boxes' in register_post_page_hooks() instead
+* Update screenshots for WP 3.3
+* Note compatibility through WP 3.3+
+* Drop compatibility with versions of WP older than 3.0
+* Update screenshots for WP 3.3
+* Add link to plugin directory page to readme.txt
+* Minor code reformatting
+* Minor readme.txt reformatting
+* Update copyright date (2012)

 = 1.6.1 =
 * Use ucfirst() instead of strtoupper() to capitalize post type name for metabox title